wayofdev/npm-shareable-configs/packages/eslint-config-bases/README.md

 ## 💻 Usage

-Create an `./apps/my-first-app/.eslintrc.js` or `./apps/my-first-app/.eslintrc.cjs`
-file that extends any of the existing base configs.
+To create your workspace-specific ESLint configuration, create a file `./apps/my-first-app/.eslintrc.js` or `./apps/my-first-app/.eslintrc.cjs` that extends any of the existing base configs.

-For example, NextJS application `.eslintrc.js` would look like:
+For example, if you have a Next.js application, your `.eslintrc.js` would look something like this:

 ```javascript
 // Next line only required if you're using a monorepo